-Model formulas
+Model formulas & metrics

-Equations, Parameters, and Code Documentation
+Equations, Parameters, Sensitivity Analysis, and Code Documentation

-Return to: Interactive Cost Model | New to this topic?
-How Cultured Chicken is Made | Audio Review (MP3) | Workshop (May 2026)
+Return to: Interactive Cost Model | How Cultured Chicken is Made | Workshop (May 2026)

 For substantive questions, corrections, methodology debates, or alternative-source suggestions — please post in the 🧠 Substantive discussion hub →.
 That’s where technical debate can get involved, with threaded replies others can build on.
 See the 📖 Discussion Map for domain-organized sub-threads (media, growth factors, bioreactors, correlations, welfare).